86LAK/SpamHammer/README.md

 #### Scanning an Email

-Tickets are generated from a JSON file like so:
+Reports are generated from a JSON file like so:

 ```json
 {